Dougley/MegaBot/.github/CONTRIBUTING.md

 Please follow these rules when making contributions to this repository.

+# Preface
+This project is not affiliated with Discord, therefor any contributions are made with the understanding that it is freely given without any promise whatsoever of reward from the company.

 # Unwanted contributions

 1. Changes to ESLint configuration without justifiable reason